KaLM-Embedding/KaLM-Jev/README.md

 # KaLM-Jev

-A local Choice / Score / Noul service built on KaLM-Reranker R2.
+A local Choice / Score / Noul service built on KaLM-Reranker-R2.
 It uses PyTorch and Transformers, runs one model per process, and returns structured judgments without generating answer text.

 The underlying reranker is described in [KaLM-Reranker-V1: Fast but Not Late Interaction for Compressed Document Reranking](https://arxiv.org/abs/2606.22807).
 See [Citation](#citation) for the BibTeX entry.